If you’ve heard of infrared therapy, you probably think of pain relief, detox, or maybe calorie burning.

 The 2 best ways to use infrared therapy to reduce BP levels are:

-Can low-level laser therapy relieve your Neuropathy symptoms?
+Can low-level laser therapy really help with neuropathy?

-In fact, this simple technology (also known as MIRE therapy – monochromatic infrared light energy) is proven to be the most effective drug-free pain relief available.
+This simple technology, known as MIRE therapy (monochromatic infrared light energy), is clinically proven to be the most effective drug-free pain relief available.

-The key to the dramatic relief you’ll experience is nitric oxide.
+The key to the dramatic relief you’ll experience?
+It’s nitric oxide.

-Infrared light therapy prompts the release of nitric oxide, which enhances blood flow and brings oxygen nutrients and pain-relieving components – to your tissues and nerves.
+When you use infrared light therapy, it stimulates the release of nitric oxide – which helps boost blood flow, bringing essential oxygen, nutrients, and pain-relieving components straight to your tissues and nerves.

-One of the best ways to treat Neuropathy at home is by using red light therapy wraps!
+- One of the best ways to treat neuropathy from the comfort of your own home is by using red light therapy wraps.

-👉 See exactly how to use light therapy for neuropathy (relieve nerve pain and restore nerve function)
+Check out how to use red light therapy to relieve nerve pain and restore nerve function for real results.

 10. Stress Relief and Sleep Problems